darinama/Minecraft-Wiki/mobs.md

 </p>

 Horses are common mobs that spawn in plains and savanna biomes.
-Horses drop leather and come in various colors and patterns.
+They come in various colors and patterns.
 Horses can be bred using golden apples or golden carrots.
 A horse can be tamed and ridden by the player, to travel faster.
 A saddle is required for the horse to be controlled while riding.
 Saddles can be found in chests around the overworld or traded with villagers.
 An armor can also be equipped on the horse.
+Horses drop leather.

 ## Chickens
 <p align="left">